 While they focus on hair health, a trichologist will also take a look at your medical history and diet history for further evaluation of what can be behind your hair loss.
 They may prescribe you with nutritional supplements and offer a brand new diet plan that caters to any deficiencies that were the cause behind your hair loss.

-As for our Volumizing Hair Serum, the mung bean and red clover ingredients help reduce inflammation of the scalp, which can cause temporary hair loss.
+As for our GRO Hair Serum, the mung bean and red clover ingredients help reduce inflammation of the scalp, which can cause temporary hair loss.
 The turmeric present in the formula has also shown to help lengthen the hair’s anagen (growth) phase.
-Using both of these can visibly increase hair density by up to 50% in just a few weeks.
+Using both of these can visibly increase hair density by up to 50% in just a few months.

-Now that you know the difference between hair loss vs. hair breakage, you’ll have a better idea on how to tackle one or the other (or both).
-Either way, make sure you treat your hair like a queen; it is, after all, your crowning glory!
+Now that you know the difference between hair loss versus hair breakage, you’ll have a better idea on how to tackle one or the other (or both).
+Either way, make sure you treat to focus on overall hair wellness to achieve the healthy hair you desire.